Gin-Quin/Fa/documentation/advanced/owned-references.md

 // now, 'someone' is invalid

-console.log(someone) // this is dangerous!
+console.log(someone) // this is forbidden!
 ```

 Hopefully, Fa enforces the type of the reference to be potentially invalid, so the last line of our example will not compile.